 Tennis is also slower than it is thought to be.
 The ball loses, from baseline to baseline, due to air resistance, close to 60% of the speed.
 Thus the early preparation is more of a myth than true.
 You need to track the ball in front much longer than what is currently taught!

-Mostly overseas coaches and Richard Williams in the USA applied Oscar’s teachings to their very young, and history has proven Oscar right.
-Many of those students are the top players of today.
+Coaches around the world applied the same principles found in Oscar’s teachings to their very young, and history has proven Oscar right.
+Over the years many of those students have become top players and coaches of their generations.

 “Tennis in 2 hours”, Oscar’s 1989 first book, was immediately adopted by Russian coaches, a fact that Bud Collins noted in his first visit to Moscow in December 1990.
 Some Eastern European coaches rapidly copied the Russians.
 Belgrade coaches, according to Serbian coach Jasenko Palos, intently shared the only copy of Oscar’s 1989 book they could find.

 The 1992 edition, retitled “You Can Play Tennis in 2 Hours”, with Bud Collins and Oscar on the cover, insisted that following certain principles makes tennis an easy sport in which to learn and excel.
 Oscar became recognized worldwide on TV and in print urging that everyone from children to adults learn to “Play Like the Pros”.

 A FEW EXAMPLES OF MTM’S INFLUENCE AND SUCCESS